commutron/neptune-dev/README.md

 Author 2016-present Matthew Andreas https://github.com/mattandwhatnot

-All Rights Reserved

-No License
+All Rights Reserved, No Public License

 Source avaliable, limited to Github and the "Github Terms of Service"